-In the longer term integrated care systems should enable us to ensure that those in Derbyshire with health or social care needs receive a much more joined up response and it should mean we are able to more effectively promote health and well-being across the local population.
+In the longer term, integrated care systems should enable us to ensure that those in Derbyshire with health or social care needs receive a much more joined up response.

-ICSs - and their predecessors Sustainability & Transformation Partnerships (STPs) - have existed since 2016.
-Derbyshire submitted its first STP Plan in October 2016 and work has continued since then to join up care for residents.
+ICSs - and their predecessors sustainability and transformation partnerships (STPs) - have existed since 2016.
+Derbyshire submitted its first STP plan in October 2016 and work has continued since then to join up care for residents.

 In 2018, the NHS and social care were brought together into a single government department to bring those responsible for health and social care even closer together.